 "The first game was played on Thursday; Herr Lasker having the move played P-K4, to which Mr. Miniati replied with P-K3.
 Unlike most French defences, the game quickly became interesting; the Manchester amateur obtained a weak pawn on K3, and Herr Lasker attacked him vigorously on this point.
 Mr. Miniati was placed strongly on the defensive, but the young German master in endeavouring to force the attack allowed his antagonist to advance his K Kt pawn, and obtain in turn such a strong counter attack on the king's side that he was enabled to advance his king's pawn and obtain the superior position.
 He soon lost his advantage, however, through precipitating the attack, and a series of exchanges quickly following, the result was a draw.
 (5)

 "The second game was commenced yesterday shortly after 2 p.m.
-Mr. Miniati opened with P-K4, and Herr Lasker replied with the Phillador Defence.
+Mr. Miniati opened with P-K4, and Herr Lasker replied with the Phillador defence.
 The game became close and intricate, but Herr Lasker presently obtained the stronger position, and threatened to advance his king's pawns, supported by queen, rooks, knight, and bishop.
 Mr. Miniati, by threatening to sacrifice a bishop for a mate, forced his opponent to exchange knights.
 This, however, did not relieve the pressure, and at the time of going to press the game is much in favour of the German master.
 Play will be resumed on Monday afternoon."
-(4) The next day (Saturday 8th March), Miniati travelled to Bradford to play in a Lancashire - Yorkshire county match.
-Lasker accompanied him and was called upon as a neutral expert to adjudicate the result of an unfinished game."
+(4) The next day (Saturday 8th March), Miniati travelled to Bradford to play in a Lancashire - Yorkshire county match, drawing his game.
+Lasker accompanied him and was called upon as a neutral expert to adjudicate the result of an unfinished game.
 (5)

 "The match between Herr Lasker and Mr. N. T. Miniati was brought to a conclusion this week.
 On Monday Herr Lasker opened the third game of the match with the King's Gambit, but this his opponent declined.
 Later black played a new move in the opening, and followed this up by a premature capture of a pawn.
 He was compelled then to sacrifice a piece for another pawn, but eventually lost.
 (6)